-Prostitution is the criminal act of agreeing to perform or agreeing to submit to a sex act in exchange for money or services.
-A companion charge to this offense is the crime of “Solicitation”, which involves asking that a person perform or submit to a sex act in exchange for money or services.
-Both offenses are charged as Class A Misdemeanors, although multiple convictions for prostitution can eventually cause that offense to be charged as a felony.
+Prostitution is the criminal act of agreeing to perform or submit to a sex act in exchange for money or services.
+Solicitation involves asking a person to perform or submit to a sex act in exchange for money or services.
+Both can carry severe consequences.

 Most charges are a result of stings, set up by undercover officers.
 These stings can be aimed at women advertising their services online.
 Often time the ads are vague and are often in reference to massage therapy or an escort – which can simply mean a paid date.
 There is little reference to what services might be performed.

 If an undercover officer makes contact and exchanges money they will often make the arrest and claim she performed a sex act for the money.